coderishabh11/US-Home-Price-Analysis/README.md

 # US Home Prices Analysis

 This repository contains an analysis of the factors affecting US home prices over the last 20 years.
-The project involves data collection, exploratory data analysis (EDA), model building, and predictive analytics.
+The project involves data collection, exploratory data analysis (EDA), model building, and predictive analytics, all conducted within a Jupyter Notebook.

 ## Table of Contents
 - [Introduction](#introduction)